-Discover New York City from above
+See New York from above

-Once you have finished in the Welcome Center you proceed to one of the dedicated lifts that will take you up to the 102nd floor in under 60 seconds.
-At the top, you'll experience a virtual time-lapse that recreates the development of the New York City's skyline from the 1500s to present day.
+You then board one of five dedicated elevators to ascend to the 102nd floor in under 60 seconds.
+At the top, you'll experience a virtual time-lapse that recreates the development of New York City's skyline from the 1500s to present day.

 Hereafter you will watch a two-minute video presentation that combines bird's eye imagery, time-lapse shots with abstract textures and patterns to present the unique pulse of New York City in three dimensions.